Al Jarreau, Grammy-winning jazz singer, dead at 76

 "My mother was a piano teacher and church organist.
 My dad was a minister, and a singer," Jarreau said in a 2012 invterview with All About Jazz.
 "My brothers were singing quartet music in the living room when I was four and five years old.
 They were singing ... [scatting]...stuff like that, that's what I wanted to be like.
 I wanted to be like my brothers, singing this jazzy music."

-After earning a master's degree in vocational rehabilitation from the University of Iowa, Jarreau moved to San Francisco in the late 1960s, where after crossing paths with a young pianist -- and future jazz legend himself -- named George Duke, he decided to quit his day job and pursue music full time.
+After earning a master's degree in vocational rehabilitation from the University of Iowa, Jarreau moved to San Francisco in the late 1960s, where after crossing paths with a young pianist -- and future jazz legend himself -- named George Duke, he decided to quit his day job and pursue music full time with the George Duke Trio.

-Jarreau joined the George Duke Trio and would continue to collaborate, tour and make music with Duke over the next several decades.
+After gaining traction in the Bay Area, Jarreau headed to New York, where, playing alongside guitarist Julio Martinez, he began to reach a wider audience.
+This led to appearances on Johnny Carson's "Tonight Show" and other TV gigs.

+His debut album, released in 1976, made an immediate splash in jazz circles.
+Mainstream pop success followed in 1981 with the album "Breaking Away," which hit the Top 10 on the Billboard charts and spawned his biggest hit, the breezy "We're in This Love Together."

 Jarreau is survived by his wife, Susan, and son Ryan.